 Baptism is the entry point to the community of Christ.
 The Lord’s Supper, (also known as Communion or the Eucharist) is the sign of continuing to walk with Christ in faithful adulthood.
 The Lord’s Supper is offered on the first Sunday of the month and on Maundy Thursday, during Holy Week.
 We also provide extended communion for members unable to be present when the sacrament is celebrated.

 The key events of life should be marked by a solemn ceremony in God’s presence, followed by a time of celebration.
 Fairview Evangelical Presbyterian Church’s beautiful second floor sanctuary, with a center aisle, is located in a picturesque part of Chester County, PA.
-For more information about wedding services at Fairview, contact the church office and/or pastor Mark.
+For more information about wedding services at Fairview, contact the church office and/or Tim.

 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 Genesis 2:24.